 Coverage for dependents may continue for a period after your death.
-Coverage for handicapped dependents may continue after they reach any limiting age.
+Coverage for disabled dependents may continue after they reach any limiting age.

-Handicapped Dependent Children
+Disabled Dependent Children

-Dental Expense Coverage for your fully handicapped dependent child may be continued past the maximum age for a dependent child.
+Dental Expense Coverage for your fully disabled dependent child may be continued past the maximum age for a dependent child.
 However, such coverage may not be continued if the child has been issued an individual medical conversion policy.

-Your child is fully handicapped if:
+Your child is fully disabled if:

-- he or she is not able to earn his or her own living because of mental retardation or a physical handicap which started prior to the date he or she reaches the maximum age for dependent children under your Plan; and - he or she depends chiefly on you for support and maintenance.
+- he or she is not able to earn his or her own living because of an intellectual or physical disability which started prior to the date he or she reaches the maximum age for dependent children under your Plan; and - he or she depends chiefly on you for support and maintenance.

-Proof that your child is fully handicapped must be submitted to Aetna no later than 30 days after the date your child reaches the maximum age under your Plan.
+Proof that your child is fully disabled must be submitted to Aetna no later than 30 days after the date your child reaches the maximum age under your Plan.